Recognising Covid symptoms in kids is more important than ever before, as millions returned to school after lockdown in early March.

 - They find it hard to breathe and sucks their stomach in under their ribs

 - They a soft spot on their head that curves outwards

 - They are not responding like they usually do, or not interested in feeding or usual activities

 What about the rash associated with coronavirus in kids?

-At the beginning of the outbreak, medical professionals issued an urgent alert about a supposedly coronavirus-related condition, due to a rash that had appeared on some children who had been diagnosed with the virus.
-Some believe this rash is a symptom of a worrying inflammatory syndrome, similar to Kawasaki disease which affects 8 in 10,000 children every year, but not with entirely similar symptoms.
+At the beginning of the outbreak, medical professionals issued an urgent alert about a supposedly coronavirus-related rash in children.
+Some believe this rash is a symptom of a worrying inflammatory syndrome, similar to Kawasaki disease which affects 8 in 10,000 children every year, but it does not have identical symptoms.